How To Choose Software For Your Salon Or Spa

 If you’re in the market for a software solution that can handle scheduling, inventory management, employee management, and payments, we recommend MINDBODY, Square Appointments, and SalesVu.

-As booking software specifically made for gyms and spas, MINDBODY (see our review) combines strong scheduling and calendar tools with POS and CRM elements.
+As booking software specifically made for gyms and spas, MINDBODY combines strong scheduling and calendar tools with POS and CRM elements.
 It’s not a good solution for hair or nail salons and is pretty limited in some areas, but if you’re running a wellness business and need a complex system that can handle multiple appointments, take a variety of payment options (including gift cards and Groupon), and provide good analytics, MINDBODY is a reasonable way to go.

 Offering a simple yet responsive calendar interface, robust customer booking tools, and built-in CRM and email marketing, Square Appointments (formerly Bookfresh- see our review) is an excellent scheduling tool.
 Pair these features with the POS capabilities of Square in general, though, and you have a pretty special software solution for spas and salons.

-This app also comes the ability to integrate with an impressive array of 3rd-party software solutions, including Quickbooks and Bigcommerce.
+This app also comes with the ability to integrate with an impressive array of 3rd-party software solutions, including Quickbooks and Bigcommerce.
 Overall, Square Appointments is an excellent choice if you’re looking for an all-in-one way to manage your calendar, take payments, and engage customers in a meaningful way.

 Our full review of Square Appointments provides more details.

 Looking for something a little heavier on the POS end of things?
-SalesVu (see our review) has got your back.
+SalesVu has got your back.
 This full-featured POS system works great in a traditional sense, providing tools for retail and restaurant establishments to manage inventory and employees, access reporting and analytics, and take payments in a variety of ways.
 However, it also provides fairly robust appointment scheduling features for service businesses, a pretty rare offering in the POS software industry.

 Reasonably priced, with great customer support and mobile capabilities, SalesVu is an amazing option for spas or salons that need heavy-duty point of sale features and the ability to manage customer and employee calendars.